 profs used to say whenever he didn't buy your argument (which was often).
 When it gets right down to it, I'm not

 going to press the point very hard.
-Let's just say Ed Kahn's December is probably alive, but it's possible she is not.
+Let's just say Ed Kohn's December is probably alive, but it's possible she is not.

-This cartoon from the January 1880 issue of Punch is much more intriguing, I think.
+And this cartoon from the January 1880 issue of Punch is downright startling:

 Life is But a Dream

-The closest thing to an exact parallel is really the bouquet of wilting flowers we met in the previous post.
+The closest thing to an exact parallel is really the bouquet of wilting flowers (previously discussed HERE and HERE.)
 But flowers have no soul.
 No one wonders what they are thinking.
-In the end, I think April is one of the most enigmatic characters in the entire Haunted Mansion, like the Hat Box Ghost, ironically, whose company she now keeps in that elite club of the elided.
-They are shades now retired even from that most ultimate of retirement homes, the most invisible of the invisible, presently present only in their absence.
-And if I could think up some more clever descriptions, I'm sure they'd be those too.
+In the end, I think April is one of the most enigmatic characters in the entire Haunted Mansion.
+With the Hatbox Ghost back, April is now the undisputed mistress of that elite company of the elided.
+She is a shade now retired even from that most ultimate of retirement homes, the most invisible of the invisible, presently present only in her absence.
+And if I could think up some more clever descriptions, I'm sure she'd be those too.
+Let's face it...

 However, at some part of her short life, miss April probably became mrs June and mrs September, as she gained a ring, not seen on April nor December...